 * * *

-When my father and I were visiting Viola a couple of years ago, the last time we saw her before she died, she mentioned something about the doctor cutting off Alda’s beautiful auburn hair when she was sick, because that’s what they did back then, and what a tragedy it was.
+When my father and I visited Viola a couple of years ago, the last time we saw her before she died, she mentioned something about the doctor cutting off Alda’s auburn hair when she was sick, because that’s what they did back then, and what a tragedy it was.

-My father nodded and rubbed his right index finger against his thumb, but said nothing.
-Alda must have looked in the mirror after her auburn hair was cut short.
+My father nodded, but said nothing.
+Alda must have looked in the mirror after her long auburn hair was cut short.
 I imagine she wept.

-I keep the mirror in my top bureau drawer, along with a brushes, a comb, some necklaces in a small box, bandanas, a thermometer, a pair of little sscissors, a flashlight, and a box of matches.
+I keep the mirror in my top bureau drawer, along with a brushes, a comb, some necklaces in a small box, a thermometer, a pair of little scissors, a flashlight, and a box of matches.
 Some of these things I use every day, some hardly ever.